Greetings prospective Master's level students!

-February 15-17, 2013: The "Conference on Ministry" Welcome Weekend for prospective students.
-This event attracts participants from around the US, and is the premier event for all prospective students.
-Registration materials and information will be available in November of 2011 and will be posted on the VTS website.
+February 12-14, 2016: The "Spring Visit Weekend for Prospective Students" event attracts participants from around the US, and is the premier event for all prospective students.
+Registration materials and information will be available in November of 2015 and will be posted on the VTS website.

 In addition to arranging for your admissions interview, we are happy to plan activities and appointments that will introduce you to the communal and academic life at VTS as well as provide overnight accommodations in our guesthouse (based on availability) and meals in the refectory.

 A $75.00 application fee is now part of the application.
 Be sure to include the words "Admissions Office" on the address line of your envelope or mailing label.
 This will assure that your packet finds its way to the appropriate office.